Here’s one for both the casual & hardcore gamers.

 Drug testing in the lower eSport divisions is incredibly problematic due to one major oversight in ESL’s plan:

-Minor league players primarily compete online.
+Minor league players primarily compete

-As opposed to professional gamers who compete in heavily-monitored “face-to-face” LAN matches, minor leaguers are left to their own vices & devices behind long-distance web connections.
+What about the minor leagues? professional gamers who compete in heavily-monitored “face-to-face” LAN matches, minor leaguers are left to their own vices & devices behind long-distance web connections.

 While the MLG & ESL require all gamers to compete using regulated pro-circuit software, thus eliminating the risk of cheating via modding & hacking (or worse: GameShark codes!), they’re resorting to an old-fashioned concept called “honesty” when it comes to performance-enhancing drugs in the minor leagues.